 As much as I enjoyed those writing and design positions, with photography I can do both.
 Photographs are designs that tell stories.
 The stories I like to tell most are about people.

 Distractions don’t work so well with event or editorial photography.
 In fact, it requires the opposite approach.
-In those settings I become the fly on the wall that neither seen nor heard.
-This not only limits any disruptions, but also allows me to capture people at their most candid and deliver on my client’s storytelling goals.
+In those settings I become the fly on the wall that is neither seen nor heard.
+This not only limits any disruptions, but also allows me to capture my subjects authentically and deliver on my client’s storytelling goals.

 How can I help tell your story?

 American Society of Media Photographers